Axway/amplify-central/content/en/docs/connect_manage_environ/add_environments.md

 ### Credential Preferences

 (Optional) Select the duration of time when all credentials to Marketplace subscriptions are set to expire.
 The default is for credential to never expire, but you can select from 7 days, 30 days, 60 days, 90 days, or a configurable number of days (range from 7 to 365 days) for expiration.
-This step is not available for SwaggerHub environments.
+This step is not available for Github and SwaggerHub environments.

 ### Stage Assignment